jagtapshubham2112/ecommerce/README.md

-Sure, here's a template for a README file you can use for your GitHub repository:

----

 # E-Commerce Website

 This repository contains the source code for an e-commerce website developed using PHP, JavaScript, CSS, HTML, and MySQL.
 The project is built using the XAMPP platform for local development and testing.